 You will have the opportunity to put their study skills into practice by answering comprehensive multiple-choice questions.
-Some theory practical assessments will require you to complete hands-on applications at home.
+You will log on to the Pivot Point's website (Links to an external site.).
+Click on "Go to My Class."
+Select COSD 117, click on "Test and Quizzes", and then read the guidelines for the assessment titled, "COSD 117 Test."
+You will then select the appropriate assessment for the assigned module and take the examination.
 The assessment is a pass or fail.
-Students must score 75 percent in order to receive credit.
+You must score 75 percent in order to receive credit.
 Any scores below 75 percent will not receive credit.